deanishe/alfred-workflow/_sources/tutorial_1.txt

-Using :attr:`~workflow.workflow.Workflow.args` is similar to accessing ``sys.argv[1:]`` directly, but additionally decodes the arguments to Unicode and normalises them.
+Using :attr:`~workflow.workflow.Workflow.args` is similar to accessing ``sys.argv[1:]`` directly, but additionally decodes the arguments to Unicode and normalizes them.
 It also enables :ref:`magic-arguments`.

 After getting all the posts from the cache or Pinboard, we then filter them using the :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` method